mccharliesins/Force-Links-Same-Tab/README.md

 To confirm the extension is working:
 1. Visit any website with external links
 2. Click links that normally open new tabs
-3. **Redirect Mode**: Navigation occurs in the same tab
+3. Navigation should occur in the same tab instead of opening a new tab
-4. **Block Mode**: No navigation occurs, tab stays on current page
-5. Check browser console for detailed activity logs
+4. Check browser console for detailed activity logs

 ## Troubleshooting